 are equivalences of categories and inverse to each other.
 In particular, $\BB{c'}{c}$ is projective as left $\bfH_{c'}$-module and as right $\bfH_c$-module and subsequently, we have $\BB{c}{c'}\otimes^{\rmL}_{\bfH_{c'}}\BB{c'}{c}\xrightarrow{\sim}\bfH_{c}$ and $\BB{c'}{c}\otimes^{\rmL}_{\bfH_{c}}\BB{c}{c'}\xrightarrow{\sim}\bfH_{c'}$.

-The associativity of the multiplication yields a commutative diagram
+The associativity of the multiplication $\star$ yields a commutative diagram

 We have seen that the left vertical arrow is an isomorphism; in particular, the upper horizontal arrow admits a left inverse and the right vertical arrow admits a right inverse.
-Applying $\BB{c'}{c}\otimes^{\rmL}_{\bfH_c}\relbar$ to the diagram, we see that the following morphism induced by multiplication:
+Applying $\BB{c'}{c}\otimes^{\rmL}_{\bfH_c}\relbar$ to the diagram, we see that the morphism